Motor racing-Lotus F1 team switch to Mercedes power for 2015

 “It was strategically important for Mercedes-Benz to continue to supply three customers throughout this generation of power unit, in addition to the primary focus on our Silver Arrows works team,” said Mercedes motorsport head Toto Wolff.

 “It was therefore clear that we would be looking for a new customer from 2015.
-Lotus F1 Team is an impressive organization that has delivered competitive on-track performances in recent seasons.”
+Lotus F1 Team is an impressive organisation that has delivered competitive on-track performances in recent seasons.”
+(Reporting by Alan Baldwin, editing by Toby Davis)